Johanna Sinisalo awarded the Pro Finlandia Medal!

 Winner of the prestigious Glass Key Award 2023 for his novel THE LAST GRUDGE.

 “Another star has been added to the firmament of thriller writers,” announced Iltalehti newspaper, when Max’s debut novel was published in 2016.
-Four years and four books later, Max Seeck’s novels have been sold to more than 40 countries, including US, UK, Germany, France, Spain, Italy, Nordic countries and as far as Korea!
+Four books later, Max Seeck’s novels have been sold to more than 40 countries, including US, UK, Germany, France, Spain, Italy, Nordic countries and as far as Korea!

 Max Seeck has a background in sales and marketing, and has lately been able to dedicate his time to his lifelong love of writing.
 His interests include well-conducted research, reading Nordic Noir and listening to movie soundtracks as he writes.